igrek51/nuclear/docs/quick-start.md

 ## Quick start
-Let's create a simple command-line application using `cliglue`.
+Let's create a simple command-line application using `nuclear`.
 Let's assume we already have our fancy functions as follows:
 ```python
 def say_hello(name: str, decode: bool, repeat: int):